jyyulab/NetBID/docs/index.md

 ## About the project

-For the detailed description of NetBID algorithm, please refer our lab page [View Yu Lab@St. Jude](https://stjuderesearch.org/site/lab/yu).
+For the detailed description of NetBID algorithm, please check our lab page [View Yu Lab@St. Jude](https://stjuderesearch.org/site/lab/yu).

 ### License